alexgb/myspice-static/_recipes/banana_fritters.md

   - Ripe Bananas
   - Shortening
   - Sour Cream (optional)
-directions: |
-  Mix batter adding more liquid if too thick.
+directions: Mix batter adding more liquid if too thick.
 Cut bananas in half length-wise and then into 2 inch long pieces.
 Heat Shortening in pan, dip bananas in batter, and cook in pan.
 Sprinkle with sugar and serve hot with sour cream.
+servings: "4"
+author_name: Alex Gibbons
 ---